brandonhimpfen/awesome-ghost/README.md

 - [Ghost-CLI](https://github.com/TryGhost/Ghost-CLI): A command-line tool for installing and managing Ghost instances.
 - [Gscan](https://github.com/TryGhost/gscan): A tool to validate your Ghost themes and plugins against best practices.
 - [Editorial Workflow](https://github.com/TryGhost/Ghost-Editorial-Workflow): A workflow management tool for collaborative content creation.
+- [Zapier Integration](https://zapier.com/apps/ghost/integrations): Automate tasks by connecting Ghost with other services using Zapier.
+- [Ghost on Docker](https://hub.docker.com/_/ghost): Official Ghost Docker image for easy deployment in a containerized environment.

 ## Tutorials and Guides